Do Doctors Need To Use Computers? One Physician's Case Highlights The Quandary

 Nevertheless, Konopka has inspired the adoration of many of her patients, who she says will be hurt most of all by the end of her community practice.
 She charges just $50 for each visit, having ditched the insurance system partly because she shuns the electronic systems adopted by most insurance companies, New Hampshire Public Radio reports.

 Doctors reliant on electronic records nowadays "almost don't see the patients' faces.
 They don't remember the patient," she told the member station.
 "To me, it is not medicine.
-I'm not going to compromise patients' life and health.
+I'm not going to compromise patients' life and health."

 NHPR notes Konopka acknowledges that she is treating most of these patients with opioids for chronic pain, and that — as NHPR phrases it — "her opioid prescribing practices are part of the complaints" against her.

 As a matter of fact, these opioid prescriptions make for a rather problematic mix with her avoidance of electronic records, at least in terms of state law.
-In New Hampshire, which has one of the country's highest rates of drug overdose deaths, lawmakers have sought to combat the opioid epidemic partly with a drug monitoring program — which is web-based and which prescribers are required to register with in order to prevent opioid abuse.
+In New Hampshire, which has one of the country's highest rates of drug overdose deaths, lawmakers have sought to combat the opioid epidemic partly with a drug monitoring program — which is Web-based and which prescribers are required to register with in order to prevent opioid abuse.

 By refusing to use electronic records, Konopka also essentially refused to participate in the program.